fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

     This is to allow advanced use cases where the content of the code block must be computed on the fly.

 !!!
-Note "No Risk of intereference of Jinja2 statements with HTML Rendering"
+Note "No Risk of interference of Jinja2 statements with HTML Rendering"

     There is, of course, a **third use of Jinja2 statements**:
     MkDocs also use them in templates to render HTML pages. **Fortunately,